 Creighton’s health sciences programs have already taken root here.
 Nine years ago, Creighton established a branch campus at St. Joseph’s Hospital and Medical Center on W. Thomas Road in Phoenix for its third- and fourth-year medical students; about 100 Creighton students are currently enrolled at the campus.
 In January 2018, Creighton launched an accelerated bachelor of nursing program in Phoenix.

 According to University officials, the first phase of the project includes construction of a building that will house nearly 800 Creighton health sciences students.
-Curriculum will include a four-year medical program, a nursing school, occupational and physical therapy schools, and physician assistant and emergency medical programs.
+The curriculum will include a four-year medical program, a nursing school, occupational and physical therapy schools, and physician assistant and emergency medical programs.

 Construction will begin in spring, 2019 on what is currently a parking lot along Phoenix’s Park Central property and is expected to be completed in spring 2021.